GeekTeaa/LangOCR/README.md

   operates.

 ## Installation
+TODO Update this description to have complete list of instructions instructions.

+To install packages via Conan, use:

+``conan install . --build=qt``

 Until I have time to test on multiple platforms, I'm going to have to assume that developers interested on contributing can figure out the nitty-gritty of getting the packages they need.
 The following packages